Flood Risk Management

 - Relevant links to other sites

-The OPW makes available a range of maps and hydrometric data resources to assist our Stakeholders and inform policy and planning.
+The OPW makes available a range of maps, hydrometric data resources and technical specifications and guidance notes to assist our Stakeholders and inform policy and planning.
 These include:

 - Flood Hazards